-- Incident Reports will be completed to document any injury to a child as soon after the incident as is feasible. - Incident Reports contain child's name, center location, name of parent, brief, accurate description of incident with good detail, and names of witnesses if any and center staff completing the report. - An incident report will be completed by the staff member in charge of the child when any of the following occurs: - An illness, accident, or injury which requires first aid treatment. - A bump or blow to the head. - Emergency transporting. - An unusual or unexpected event which jeopardizes the safety of children or staff. - Incident Report will be signed by the parent/guardian and a copy sent home the day the incident occurs. - Center staff will inform a Program Coordinator and Assistant Director immediately of any incidents/injuries/situations occur: - The Health Manager reviews all incident reports for any follow-up indicated with staff or parents. - Copies of all Incident Reports are kept on file for one year and archived for reference as needed.
+- Incident Reports in will be completed to document any injury to a child as soon after the incident as is feasible. - Incident Reports contain child's name, center location, name of parent, brief, accurate description of incident with good detail, and names of witnesses if any and center staff completing the report. - An incident report will be completed by the staff member in charge of the child when any of the following occurs: - An illness, accident, or injury which requires first aid treatment. - A bump or blow to the head. - Emergency transporting. - An unusual or unexpected event which jeopardizes the safety of children or staff. - Incident Report will be signed by the parent/guardian and a copy sent home the day the incident occurs. - Center staff will inform a Program Coordinator and Assistant Director immediately of any incidents/injuries/situations occur: - The Health Manager reviews all incident reports for any follow-up indicated with staff or parents.